Huangfu

 Huángfŭ (皇甫), alternatively pronounced Huangpu, is a Chinese compound surname.
 It's also called as Hwangbo (황보) in Korea and Hoàng Phủ in Vietnam.

 Origins

-In the early Zhou Dynasty, Huangfu is the name of Military Office of Zhou Dynasty period, the officer's descendants appended his name to their own to commemorate him, and thus the surname was born.
-In the middle Zhou Dynasty, some noble of Zheng (state) became Officer of Zhou Dynasty Government.
-Thus, Post Huangfu (皇甫) family founded in from descendant of Wu Ji (武子) of Zheng (state).
-Some Huangfu (皇甫) family founded in Song (state) in Zhou Dynasty at period.
+During the early Zhou dynasty, huangfu was the name of military office; the officer's descendants appended his name to their own to commemorate him, and thus the surname was born.
+In the middle Zhou dynasty, some noble of Zheng (state) became an officer of the Zhou dynasty government.
+Thus, the Post Huangfu (皇甫) family was founded from descendants of Wu Ji (武子) of Zheng (state).
+Some Huangfu (皇甫) family members founded in Song (state) in Zhou dynasty at period.